MyNameIsTrez/pixel-sorter/README.md

 Sorts the pixels of an image based on their color.

-It does this by repeatedly swapping two random pixels, but only if that'd place them next to more similar neighbor pixel colors.
+It does this by repeatedly attempting to swap two random pixels, only doing so if that'd place them next to pixel neighbors with more similar colors.

 ## Usage